liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.7 (2024//) =
+* The filterform placeholders #_FILTERWEEKS, #_FILTERMONTHS, #_FILTERYEARS now take 2 extra optional placeholders that indicate the number of week/months/years in the past and the future you want the scope to be.
+Example:
+#_FILTERYEARS{5}{3} to create a year scope from 5 years in the past till 2 years in the future
+#_FILTERYEARS{5} to create a year scope from 5 years in the past till the default scope count (taken from the eme_filterform shortcode) in the future
+#_FILTERYEARS to create a year scope from now till the default scope count (taken from the eme_filterform shortcode) in the future

 = 2.5.6 (2024/08/10) =
 * Fix guest frontend event submit
 * Fix redirection to event: if the submitted event is not public and a guest submitted it, we show the success message and don't redirect